 It is a very traditional Gujerati dish that has become very common throughout India, but it does not seem to have travelled outside India very much.
 We enjoy this as a summer dish to go with some simple drier dishes like the Bengali prawns.

-Heat oil in a small pan, add mustard and cumin seeds and fry whilst stirring.
-When mustard seeds start popping remove from heat, and add chilli, salt and turmeric.
+- Heat oil in a small pan, add mustard and cumin seeds and fry whilst stirring.
+When mustard seeds start popping remove from the heat and add chilli, salt and turmeric.
 Stir well, allow to cool for five minutes.

 - Pour spices and oil over carrots then add lemon juice.
 Mix well, cover, and chill until ready to serve.

 - To serve, toss well and serve with lemon wedges.

 This feature is only available to subscribers.